zhousheng97/zhousheng97/README.md

 ## Hi there 👋

 - 👩 I’m Sheng, a PhD student from China, currently studying as a visiting student at the National University of Singapore.
-- 🧐 My focus is multimedia learning, especially VQA, and I’m currently exploring multimodal LLMs.
+- 🧐 My focus is multimodal learning, especially VQA, and I’m currently exploring multimodal LLMs.
 - 💬 As an ENFJ-A, I thrive on meaningful collaboration and communication.
 - 📫 You can reach me at hzgn97@gmail.com—let’s connect!